 A one-story, gable-roof service addition forms a continuation of the ell.
 The building contains two brick chimneys, one situated in the right rear of the main block, the other located in the center of the ell.
 The roof trim of the SE and SW elevations is a boxed cornice and decorated frieze.
 This house's SE, SW, and NE elevations are covered with clapboard, while the remaining elevations are covered with wood shingles.
 The center entry exhibits a six-paneled door which is surmounted by a simple pediment with pilasters while the eight-paneled central door of the SW elevation has a simple pediment.
 Four early twelve over twelve pane windows are still intact.
 The building stands on a poured concrete foundation with full basement, having been moved approximately 200 feet southeast of its original location in 1957.

 Clap Emigration from the West of England

-The first Clap immigrant was Roger Clap, whowas born at Salcombe Regis, Devon, in 1609.
-He sailed on the Mary and John in 1630, was made a in 1633, and in that same year, at the age of twenty-four, married Johanna Ford, who with her parents also came over in the Mary and John.
+The first Clap immigrant was Roger Clap, who was born at Salcombe Regis, Devon, in 1609.
+He sailed on the ship Mary and John in 1630, and married Johanna Ford in Dorchester in 1633.
+Johanna and her parents had also sailed to New England on the Mary and John in 1630.
 From 1637 until 1665 he filled the most important offices of the town at various times.
 In 1665 he was appointed commander of the Castle, the fort at Castle Island, to succeed Captain Richard Davenport, who was killed by lightning.
 He held this post until he resigned in 1686 because of his unwillingness to cooperate with the schemes of Governor Andros.
 He moved to Boston, where he died in 1691 and was buried in King's Chapel Burying Ground.
 Roger's siblings and cousins joined him in Dorchester in the 1630s.

 Early Clap Activities: The Clap Tide Mill